 - Perpetual Poverty: Jack's money will never last.
 He's a genius at sea and completely at a loss ashore.

-- Reasonable Authority Figure: He's "no friend to the cat", meaning the cat of nine tails, meaning he prefers not to have his men beaten for punishment unless discipline starts to go by the wayside.
+- Reasonable Authority Figure: He's "no friend to the cat" - he prefers not to have his men beaten for punishment unless discipline starts to go by the wayside.
 He likes a taut ship, but a taut ship and a happy ship go hand in hand.

 - Remember When You Blew Up a Sun?: Despite a star-studded career, people mostly remember Jack's first absurd success, taking the Cacafuego with a ship half her size.

 - Stout Strength: He weighs about 18 stone (~250 pounds), and Dr. Maturin often frets about his weight and tries to get him to eat less.
 But he's still fit enough to lead his crew into hand-to-hand battles and scramble up the ship's ropes like an ape.
 If you have ever tried to climb up a sailing ship's rigging, you will grasp that he is, even by modern standards, quite physically fit.
 Jack is quite tall (his exact height isn't recorded, but is probably at least 6 feet, in a period where most men were under that; Napoleon is always depicted as being short but was probably actually of average or slightly less-than-average height for the time).
 His 18 stone probably doesn't hang on him in such an unseemly manner as might be supposed by modern readers.

 - Ugly Guy, Hot Wife: Though a good-looking man in general, Aubrey is more on the heavy side, covered in scars, including missing most of his right ear (getting it reattached is almost a Running Gag), and when you consider his wife...